IBMDecisionOptimization/do-ws-js/README.md

 See documentation below on configuration file format

 ## Release Notes
+* 1.113 edition of tables without id
+* 1.111-1.112 better list of deployed models and deployements for MWL, with DELETE, and manual deployment
 * 1.104-1.110 merge pa and app codes, added pa.js file.
 * 1.103 removed pa output prefix
 * 1.102 improved PA init